LANZhengyang/MFML_Bayesian_KNN/README.md

 Original authors: Lionel Cucala, Jean-Michel Marin, Christian P. Robert and D.M.
 Titterington

 The file MFML.ipynb is the main part, it include the method in this paper we have implemented.
 At first, it's error rate by cross validation leave one outof original KNN with different k.
 I also define a class to simplify the computation of neighbour, potential function, etc.

-It's also have the method I write in 6.1.
+It's also have the method I write in 6.1, after run the first three box.
+And run Plot_Maxlikelihood_potts_model function to get the plot of likelihood and the value of max likelihood for Potts model.
+Next run Plot_Maxlikelihood_boltzmann_model function to get the plot of likelihood and the value of max likelihood for Boltzmann model.

 For the file KNN_radio.ipynb is about the method I proposed with chapter 6.2.
 We can call it KNN radio method.